share this post

 Tip 2: Picking Low-Flavor Oil

 The best choice for waffles is a light flavor oil with a high smoke point to avoid the waffle to smoke when cooking.
+The healthiest choices are avocado oil and light olive oil, followed by melted coconut oil.

 Storage Instructions

+These waffles can be stored for up to 3 days in the fridge in an airtight container.
 You can also freeze the dairy-free waffles in freezer bags for up to one month.
 Thaw the waffles the day before at room temperature and rewarm in:

 • Toaster Oven